bansalayush/JustRun/README.md

   - [ ] Build
   - [ ] Test
   - [ ] Lint
+- write unit test cases for `RunningTracker.kt`
 - [ ] Change to a more user-friendly UI
 - [ ] Add Hilt for Dependency Injection
 - [ ] Organize dependency versions in `libs.toml.version`
+- [ ] optimize queries to database for location data @RunningTracker.kt#startDistanceCalculation:L56
+- [ ] use Foreground service for location updates and calculation
+- [ ] use a workmanager to delete old activity data when db size is above a specific threshold

 ## License